aidenchiang/perceptron-implementation/README.md

 # perceptron-implementation
-An implementation of a single perceptron using only standard python methods.
+An implementation of a classic perceptron by Frank Rosenblatt using only standard python methods.